 Notify your department

 New York State requires that you notify your department in writing at least 21 days in advance of your anticipated retirement date.
-You also need to contact Benefit Services at least 45 days ahead of your retirement date.
+You also need to contact HR Services & Transitions Center at least 45 days ahead of your retirement date.
 It’s not easy to replace long-term employees!
 Notifying your department well in advance of your anticipated retirement date will allow for adequate succession planning.
 When you retire, your department will process your retirement status, including accrued vacation days and sick leave.
 It is important that you confirm this information with your department.

 Confirm Your Unused Vacation and Sick Days